Table of Contents

 • Georeferencing: Align local coordinate systems to the global geographic coordinate system using GNSS data.

-Block mapping process
+Block mapping workflow

 flowchart LR